amumurst/scala-ws-2021/README.md

 When file compiles we can run the tests.
 Do so by opening the corresponding TaskXSpec file and press "test" <img width="412" alt="Screenshot 2021-09-17 at 05 20 01" src="https://user-images.githubusercontent.com/4258408/133718890-8304147e-73b2-46b1-831f-ad152a106ffc.png">

+If you are done super early, ask for other stuff (I have more), or try out some more tasks at https://www.scala-exercises.org/std_lib/lists